HyeRyeongY/svgenius/README.md

 - Comprehensive tooltip system for all interactive elements
 - Undo/Redo functionality with keyboard shortcuts
 - Responsive design with optimized layout
-- Korean UI support with bilingual documentation
+- English UI with intuitive design

 ---